commercelayer/contentful-gatsby-demo/README.md

 CONTENTFUL_ACCESS_TOKEN=YOUR_ACCESS_TOKEN
 ```

-And we go to set the configuration into our `gatsby-config.js` :
+Go to set the configuration into our `gatsby-config.js`:
 ```js
 {
   resolve: `gatsby-source-contentful`,